W3Schools

 XML Documents Must Have a Root Element

-XML documents must contain one element that is the parent of all other elements.
-This element is called the root element.
+XML documents must contain one root element that is the parent of all other elements:

 <root>